 - Clean folder with temporary files;

-- Make system backup - if you have enabled it in Administration » Backup.
+- Make system backup - if you have it enabled in Administration » Applications.

-On Self-Hosted version of UseResponse there are different ways of launching Scheduled Jobs based on Server OS you use.
+On the self-hosted version of UseResponse, there are different ways of launching Scheduled Jobs based on the Server OS you use.

-Manual method of triggering is used only for testing or on local environments.
-Just click on the arrow next to the event type and it will be launched.
+A manual method of triggering is used only for testing or on local environments.
+Just click the arrow next to the event type and it will be launched.

 Using Cron on Unix Systems